cwverica/quixer/README.md

 - implementing a rating system
 - ability to share favorite recipes with other users, which in itself implies a forum/message board/communication method
 - search history (per user)

+---
+<sup>1</sup> ***NOTE:*** I have actually signed up to [thecocktaildb](https://www.thecocktaildb.com/) instead.
+In cocktailsapi.xyz the formatting is a little more consistent, seeing as recipes are only allowed to be entered by the creator or highest tier subscribers, while anyone can submit to thecocktaildb.
+However, thecocktaildb provides the ingredients and their measurements all as separate fields in the response, which will be helpful to organizing the data in a way most useful to me.

+<sup>2</sup> This is also a stretch goal.
+It is something I really want to implement, but may not be feasible.
+Goal for initial release is viability, if this cannot be achieved now, it will be a feature in a future release